th3oth3rjak3/sigil_zig/overview.md

 ### 6. Virtual Machine

-- Executes a **register-based bytecode** designed for efficiency and clarity.
+- Executes a **stack-based bytecode** designed for efficiency and clarity.
-- Registers hold **NaN-boxed 64-bit values** enabling compact and fast value representation.
+- Stack holds Value types now, with future plans to move to **NaN-boxed 64-bit values** enabling compact and fast value representation.
 - Instruction set designed for arithmetic, control flow, function calls, and object operations.

 ---